Recipes

 Step 1

 In a large stock pot, add the brisket and enough cold water to cover by 4 inches.
-Add the bay leaves, thyme, juniper, peppercorns, mustard seed, cloves, onion, and garlic.
+Add the juniper, mustard seeds, peppercorns, thyme, cloves, bay leaves, garlic, and onion.
 Set over high heat and bring to a low boil, then lower the heat to maintain a strong simmer.
 Skim off and discard any scum that rises to the surface.
 Cook until the meat is fork-tender but not falling apart, about 3 hours.

 Step 2

-Add the cabbage, potatoes, turnips, beets, carrots, and parsnips, then return to a simmer and cook until the vegetables are barely tender when poked with a fork, 40–50 minutes.
+Add the potatoes, beets, carrots, parsnips, turnips, and cabbage, then return to a simmer and cook until the vegetables are barely tender when poked with a fork, 40–50 minutes.
 Add the olives and continue cooking 10 minutes more.

 Step 3

-Use a slotted spoon or a spider skimmer to transfer the vegetables to a large rimmed baking sheet or platter, taking care not to break them into pieces.
+Using a slotted spoon or a spider skimmer, transfer the vegetables to a large rimmed baking sheet, taking care not to break them into pieces.
 Discard the onion and garlic.
-Place a colander over a large bowl and drain the meat, saving the cooking liquid for drizzling or for reheating leftovers.
-Transfer the meat to a cutting board and thinly slice against the grain.
-Arrange the vegetables around the meat and drizzle with cooking liquid, if desired.
+In a colander set over a large bowl, drain the meat, saving the cooking liquid for drizzling or for reheating leftovers.
+Transfer the meat to a cutting board and thinly slice against the grain, then transfer to a serving platter.
+Arrange the vegetables around the meat and drizzle with the cooking liquid, if desired.
 Serve hot or cold, with mustard or horseradish on the side.

 Continue to Next Story